 Some Other Countries

-Macedonia, Albania, Bosnia and Herzegovina, Bulgaria, Greece, Cyprus, Syria, Lebanon, Israel, Egypt, Armenia, Iran, India, Afghanistan, Pakistan, Iraq, and Azerbaijan also have the belief pretty much alive.
+Macedonia, Albania, Bosnia, Herzegovina, Bulgaria, Greece, Cyprus, Syria, Lebanon, Israel, Egypt, Armenia, Iran, India, Afghanistan, Pakistan, Iraq, and Azerbaijan also have the belief pretty much alive.

 4. The Hamsa

-As the written symbols used by Jews, Muslims, and Christians to ward off the evil eye, the Hamsa has a similar meaning in addition to bring luck, happiness, and good health whoever owns one.
+As the written symbols used by Jews, Muslims, and Christians to ward off the evil eye, the Hamsa has a similar meaning and brings luck, happiness, and good health whoever owns one.
 While it is hard to track the origins of its history, one can quickly get the feeling of an amulet at a glance.

 5. The History of the Turkish Evil Eye